 2.E.1.
 Confidential Records

-Some addresses, such as those of battered women's shelters and some law enforcement personal, are restricted.
+Some addresses — such as those of battered women's shelters and certain law enforcement personnel — are restricted.

 It is unreasonable for a poll watcher to request to view those records.